MagicLeo21/PodcastTranscripts/EnglishPod/[010]Driving_Sales.md

 **DIALOGUE FIRST TIME**

+> A: All right, people.
+We're holding this meeting today because we've got to do something about our sales, and we need to do it NOW!
+I want concrete solutions.
+How do you intend to drive sales… Roger?

+> B: Well, in fact, we're the most expensive in the market, so maybe we need to lower our prices to match the competitors?

+> A: Lower our prices?
+Not very creative.
+It'll never fly with Swan.
+What kind of thinking is that?
+Geez.
+Anybody else have a better plan?
+Natalie?

+> C: Um, perhaps, um, a sales promotion.
+Maybe a two-for-one offer, or something like that!

+> A: What?
+That's the same thing.
+Bad idea.
+Really bad idea.
+Dammit people come on!
+Think!
+The CEO will be here any minute.

+> D: Do we have any ideas yet?

+> C: Yes Mr. Swan, we were kind of considering a two for one offer to get more competitive.

+> D: A two-for-one promotion?
+Hmm.
+I kind of like the sound of that.
+It sounds like something we should consider.

+> A: Yeah, exactly.
+Just what I was thinking!
+In fact, that's a brilliant idea!
+I'm glad we thought of that.
+Very creative.

 **Marco:** Okay, so, an interesting manager, right?

 **Erica:** I don't know about interesting, maybe I would think bad manager.